 INFP personalities should completely refrain from hectic, team-oriented professions (salespersons, clerks, service providers).
 INFPs cannot thrive in a work environment that drains them mentally and stifles their creativity.
 This can lead to depression.

 Romantic idealism is also expressed in the INFP personality's choice of partner.
 Often the INFP has a concrete idea of his or her dream partner.
 Mediators long for a soul mate who complements them internally.
 Romantic dream scenarios play out in their imagination - of moments spent together, marriage, a family home and a happy flock of children.

 However, finding a person in the real world who exactly matches this dream image proves to be difficult.
 INFP personalities must learn to understand that a relationship does not work magically, but requires compromise and understanding.
 Most of the time, they are also willing to see this and commit themselves wholeheartedly to the relationship.

-Getting to know each other is the real problem, not the relationship ability as such.
-Many a potential partner feels overwhelmed by the mediator's demands.
-If conflicts arise at an early stage of the relationship, INFPs withdraw.
+Getting to know each other is the real problem, not relationship skills as such.
+Many a potential partner feels the demands of the mediator overwhelmed.
+If there is conflict early in the relationship, INFPs withdraw.
 It just wasn't meant to be with us, they think to themselves.

 INFPs are romantics